zudello/zudello-knowledge-base/Knowledge Base/Purchasing module/Creating and coding a purchase order.md

 This article details how to create a purchase order directly and submit it for approval.
 This process can also be used to code and submit purchase orders converted from a quote or duplicated from an existing purchase order.

-> If your team creates requisitions that are converted to purchase orders once fully approved, see [[Creating and coding a requisition]].
+> If your team creates requisitions that are converted to purchase orders once fully approved, see [Creating and coding a requisition](Creating%20and%20coding%20a%20requisition.md).

 Contact your organisation administrator if you are unsure of the document flow for your team.